10up/Engineering-Best-Practices/_includes/markdown/React.md

 Props serve as a means to pass data between components.
 At its most basic level, props are passed to *each individual component* that needs to consume and utilize that data.
 Basic applications will likely be able to pass data using this default behavior.

-### Anti-Patterns

-This sections cover a few anti-patterns you should avoid when writing React Code.

-#### Avoid copyting props to state

 ### State Management

 As an application becomes more complex, it may become more of a hassle to pass data down to many child components.
 This is where frameworks like [Redux](https://redux.js.org/) will come in.
 However before you reach for these third party frameworks, consider the [React Context API](https://reactjs.org/docs/context.html)